theresaabl/pp-seminars/README.md

 ### Local VS Deployment

-any differences between the local version, and the live deployment site on GitHub Pages..
+There are no  differences between the local version, and the live deployment site on GitHub Pages..

 ## Credits